wordsworthc/evo-python-sdk/evo-client-common/README.md

 `evo-client-common`

-The Geoscience Object Service is Seequent's next-generation cloud offering for geoscience data, empowering our users to build responsive modern workflows.
+Evo Client Common is a Python package that establishes a common framework for use by client libraries that interact with Evo APIs.

+## Using the library

+See the [Getting Started](quickstart.md) guide for how to use this library.
+There is also more detailed information about authentication options in [the OAuth examples](oauth.md).

-## Environment
+## Developing the library

-`uv run` can be used to run arbitrary scripts or commands in your project environment.
+`uv run [command]` can be used to run arbitrary scripts or commands in your project environment.

 Prior to every `uv run` invocation, `uv` will verify that the lockfile is up-to-date with the pyproject.toml, and that the environment is up-to-date with the lockfile, keeping your project in-sync without the need for manual intervention.